Annette King: Member of Parliament

 In the 1984 election, she stood as the party's candidate for Horowhenua, and was successful.
 She was re-elected in the 1987 election.
 King was considered one of the most effective backbenchers in the Fourth Labour Government.

 Following the 1987 election, she was appointed parliamentary under-secretary to the Minister of Employment and of Social Welfare.
 In August 1989 she put herself forward to fill one of two vacant seats in cabinet, winning a caucus ballot against ex-minister Richard Prebble.
 King was appointed Minister of Employment, Minister of Immigration, and Minister of Youth Affairs.
 She was also given special responsibility for liaising between Cabinet and the party caucus.

 In the 1990 election, King lost the Horowhenua electorate against Hamish Hancock, a lawyer who stood for the National Party.
-She served as chief executive officer of the Palmerston North Enterprise Board from 1991 until the 1993 election, when she was returned to Parliament as the MP for Miramar.
+She was chief executive officer of the Palmerston North Enterprise Board from 1991 until the 1993 election, when she was returned to Parliament as the MP for Miramar.
 In the 1996 election, when the shift to mixed-member proportional (MMP) representation prompted a reorganisation of electorates, King successfully contested the new seat of Rongotai.
 In that 1996 election, she was ranked in sixth place on the Labour Party's list.

 After re-entering parliament new leader Helen Clark appointed her as spokesperson for Immigration and Business & Industry in December 1993.
 Less than a year later, in October 1994, after Peter Dunne split from Labour, Clark gave King Dunne's commerce and customs portfolios as well.
 In June 1995, after Clive Matthewson left Labour, King was given Matthewson's position of Shadow Minister of Social Welfare.
 In August 1997 King was promoted again, replacing Lianne Dalziel as Shadow Minister of Health while relinquishing the Social Welfare portfolio.